eic/drich-dev/doc/tutorials/3-running-reconstruction.md

 Before anything, don't forget to be in an `eic-shell` container and to run `source environ.sh`.

+#### Revert the Geometry

-First, if you followed the previous tutorials, your `epic` repository may be in a non-default state.
+If you followed the previous tutorials, your `epic` repository may be in a non-default state.
 You can check this with either `./check_status.sh`, which runs `git status` on all repositories, or `cd epic` then run `git status`.
 If you see you have made changes, run `git diff` to show them.
 Revert your changes, if there are any.

 Regardless of whether you made any changes in `epic` or not, it is recommended to rebuild `epic` in case you forgot that you made changes and have a modified build.
 Run `build.sh epic` (or your preferred `cmake` commands) to rebuild.

+#### Build Reconstruction and Benchmarks

 Now build the reconstruction and benchmarks code.
 You can use `build.sh` (see [tutorial 1](1-setup-and-running-simulations.md)) or your preferred `cmake` commands.
 If using `build.sh`, run the commands below.
 This will take some time; consider reducing the environment variable `BUILD_NPROC` so that the compilation does not use too many resources.
 ```bash